Skip to main content

 The bundled RustFS examples on this page are convenience-oriented single-server setups.
 They work well for development, evaluation, and smaller self-hosted deployments, but they are not the ideal RustFS architecture for high-availability or larger-scale production storage.
 For stricter production requirements, use external object storage or run a dedicated RustFS deployment separately.

-The fastest way to test file uploads locally is to use the included docker-compose.dev.yml, which already starts RustFS and auto-creates the formbricks bucket.
+If you cloned the Formbricks repository, the fastest way to test file uploads locally is to use the included docker-compose.dev.yml, which already starts RustFS and auto-creates the formbricks bucket.

 1. Start the local stack From the repository root: